AhmadBasha/BD_emails/README.md

 ## Project Intro/Objective

-The purpose of this project is using smtplib package to email friends for thier birthdays.
+The purpose of this project is using smtplib package to email friends for thier birthdays and make the code run on the cloud.

 ### Packages Used
 * smtplib